EvansRigopoulos/University-Landing-Page/README.md

 Page for registing new lessons for a student

-Page for total lessons completed and degrees
+Result Page for total lessons completed and degrees

+User has the ability to download  an xml file with the results of his lessons completed and degrees